sazidabintaislam/Camera_trap_Journal_2022/README.md

 #### In our work, we trained, and tested machine learning models to classify three animal groups (snakes, lizards, and toads) from camera trap images.
 We experimented with two pre-trained model; VGG16 and Resnet50, and a self-trained convolutional neural network (CNN-1) with varying CNN layers and augmentation parameters.

 ## Dataset:
-Online dataset: Image samples collecetd from online database (the dataset samples are publicly available on prior permission) Camera trap dataset: Field dataset collected from Texas (the dataset samples are not publicly available.).
+Camera trap dataset: Field dataset collected from Texas (the dataset samples are not publicly available.).
-## Models:
-CNN-1: without implementing augmentation
-CNN-2: with augmentation

 ## Experiments:
 Binary
 Multiclass